Do you know how to keep your customers satisfied?

 104. Over 60% of US consumers prefer an automated self-service such as a website or mobile app for simple customer service tasks. – American ExpressTweet this

-Takeaway: The use of knowledge base tools to create self-service platforms or chatbots on the website has increased over a period of time.
-While customers do seek self-service platforms to get instant answers to their questions, chatbots are something that they are still getting used too as it misses a human touch to the conversation.
+Takeaway: The use of knowledge base software to create self-service platforms or chatbots on the website has increased over a period of time.
+While customers do seek self-service platforms to get instant answers to their questions, chatbots are something that they are still getting used to as it misses a human touch to the conversation.

 Customer Service Statistics & Facts Infographic